 As V, you will have attributes which can be improved by leveling up or installing cyberware.
 These stats include Strength, Constitution, Intelligence, Reflexes, Tech, and Cool.
 (2) There is no level scaling though according to Kyle Rowley.
 There will also be skills (which are improved by successfully performing actions) and perks (which can be upgraded using both XP and street cred).(12) You will get Street Cred by completing side missions and jobs in the city.
-Street Cred is your repuation and will affect reactions and unlock quests and gear from NPCs.
+Street Cred is your repuation and will unlock quest givers and vendors as you increase it.
 (3)

-Giggle.
-No, seriously, we have no idea how big the city itself is yet ... but we know for sure that it will be different from anything CDPR has done in the past.
+We have no idea how big the city itself is yet ... but we know for sure that it will be different from anything CDPR has done in the past.
 Night City is much more vertical place.
 (6) There are six main districts in Night City, and each has it's own unique feel.
 (3)

 Yes!
-Big city!
-You will need one!
+Both cars and motorcycles.
 Driveable in First and Third person.
 (2) Combat in them too!
-(5) Also, it's been confirmed that aerial vehicles are in the game, but we'll only be able to fly in them in limited parts of the game.
+(5) Also, it's been confirmed that aerial vehicles (flying cars) are in Night City, but we'll only be able to fly in them in limited parts of the game.
 (11)

 -Okay.
 So tell me about Night City?